Supayagyi: Coronation

-The ambitious Hsinbyumashin, after placing Thibaw on the throne, offered her oldest daughter Hteik Supayagyi, to be his queen.
-During the royal aggamahesi coronation, Supayalat pushed in next to her sister to be anointed queen at the same time, breaking ancient custom.
-Her sister's marriage was never consummated, and Supayalat was said to have forced monogamy on a Burmese king for the first and the last time in history, even though Thibaw also subsequently married her youngest sister Hteik Supayalay, Princess of Yamethin.
+After placing Thibaw on the throne, the ambitious Hsinbyumashin offered her eldest daughter, Hteik Supayagyi, to be his queen.
+However, during the royal Aggamahesi coronation, Supayalat pushed her way next to her sister in order to be anointed queen alongside her, thus breaking an ancient royal custom.
+This resulted in two queens being anointed simultaneously, a situation that had never occurred before in Burmese history.
+Supayalat's marriage to Thibaw was never consummated, and she is known to have enforced monogamy on a Burmese king for the first and last time in history.
+However, Thibaw later married Supayalay, Princess of Yamethin, her youngest sister.

 Exile

 The royal family's reign lasted just seven years when Thibaw Min was defeated in the Third Anglo-Burmese War and forced to abdicate by the British in 1885.
 On 25 November 1885 they were taken away in a covered carriage, leaving Mandalay Palace by the southern gate of the walled city along the streets lined by British soldiers and their wailing subjects, to the River Irrawaddy where a steamboat called Thuriya (Sun) awaited.
 Supayagyi and the queen mother were sent to Tavoy (now Dawei).
-She died with buddhist num life on 25 February 1912 in Mingun after her mother, who died in 1900.
+She died with Buddhist nun life (Thilashin) on 25 February 1912 in Mingun after her mother, who died in 1900.
 Her remains were interred in the southern section of Shwedagon Pagoda in modern-day Yangon.